Tomáš Masaryk: Philosophy

-Masaryk's motto was "Do not fear, and do not steal" (Nebát se a nekrást).
+Masaryk's motto was "Fear not, and steal not" (Nebát se a nekrást).
 A philosopher and an outspoken rationalist and humanist, he emphasised practical ethics reflecting the influence of Anglo-Saxon philosophers, French philosophy and—in particular—the work of 18th-century German philosopher Johann Gottfried Herder, who is considered the founder of nationalism.
 Masaryk was critical of German idealism and Marxism.